Introduction:More than ever, Dwight Hall at Yale is creating pathways…

 Selection

-Each applicant is screened to ensure that the student and summer activity meet basic eligibility requirement.
+Each applicant is screened to ensure that the student and summer activity meet basic eligibility requirements: The student is an undergraduate, the organization and experience is based in the USA, and the summer activity has a public service/social justice cause.
 Then the application is blindly reviewed by a committee of Dwight Hall professional staff, students, and other stakeholders with these evaluative questions:

 Additional Summer Funding Resources